moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 moqt-reval-value = number
 ~~~~~~~~~~~~~~~

-The "moqt-reval" claim indicates the frequency with which the token must be
+The "moqt-reval" claim indicates that the token must be
 revalidated for ongoing streams.
 If the token is no longer acceptable, the
 actions authorized by it MUST not be permitted to continue.

-The frequency is expressed in seconds.
+The "moqt-reval-value" is a revalidation interval, expressed in seconds.
 It provides an upper bound on how long a
 token may be considered acceptable for an ongoing stream.
 A revalidator MAY
 revalidate sooner.

-If the revalidation frequency is more frequent than the recipient is prepared
+If the revalidation interval is smaller than the recipient is prepared
 or able to revalidate, the recipient MUST reject the token.
 If a recipient is
 unable to revalidate tokens, it MUST reject all tokens with a "moqt-reval"
 claim.